rycolab/website/content/authors/lucas/_index.md

 - Members
 - TAs
 ---
-Lucas completed the MPhil in Advanced Computer Science at the [University of Cambridge](https://www.cam.ac.uk/) where he earned a distinction.
+Lucas is a PhD student at [MIT](https://www.mit.edu/) supervised by [Yoon Kim](https://people.csail.mit.edu/yoonkim/).
+Previously, he completed the MPhil in Advanced Computer Science at the [University of Cambridge](https://www.cam.ac.uk/).
 He wrote his MPhil thesis with Ryan on probing pre-trained neural language models for morpho-syntax.
-Previously, he was a BSc Artificial Intelligence and Computer Science student at the [University of Edinburgh](https://www.ed.ac.uk/) where he worked with Shay Cohen.
-Currently, he is [working](https://www.ewor.io/) in the intersection of NLP and education, [thinking](https://www.gooddatainitiative.com/) broadly about AI, and applying to graduate schools to pursue a PhD in NLP!
+Before then he was a BSc Artificial Intelligence and Computer Science student at the [University of Edinburgh](https://www.ed.ac.uk/).

 Native Languages: Spanish and Portuguese